 Adding to this growing concern is the peril posed by improperly secured inflatables or their use in windy conditions.
 These can launch children into the air, subjecting them to devastating consequences upon return to the ground.
 Harrowing incidents involving bounce houses have made headlines.
 In New York, two young boys aged 5 and 6 sustained severe injuries when they were forcefully catapulted 15 feet into the air, with one landing on concrete and the other on a car.
 In Colorado, two children were injured when the slide and bounce house they were playing in took an unexpected flight.

-Although these may seem like freak accidents that rarely occur, a 2012 study published in the journal Pediatrics showed a steady increase in bounce house injuries with more than 11,000 reported in 2010.
-Researchers with the Center for Injury Research and Policy examined emergency room records from 1995 – 2010 and found an average of 31 children being treated each day for broken bones and teeth, neck and back injuries, concussions, sprains, cuts, and abrasions from inflatables.
-Most injuries were caused by collisions between jumpers, rather than from falling inside of, into or out of the inflatable.
+While these incidents may initially appear as rare exceptions, a study published in the esteemed journal Pediatrics revealed an unsettling trend in bounce house injuries, with over 11,000 reported cases in 2010 alone.
+Researchers from the Center for Injury Research and Policy meticulously scrutinized emergency room records spanning the years 1995 to 2010.
+Their findings were alarming: an average of 31 children required treatment daily for a range of injuries stemming from inflatables, including broken bones, dental injuries, neck and back trauma, concussions, sprains, cuts, and abrasions.
+What’s noteworthy is that most injuries resulted from collisions between jumpers, rather than falls inside or out of the inflatable.

 While inflatable holiday yard decorations may appear harmless, it’s essential to recognize the potential dangers they can pose.
 Several factors contribute to the risks associated with these holiday adornments: